 You would also have to bear the cost of health insurance during the period of stay.
 Your health insurance coverage is mandatory, and it’s possible to sign up for the health plan provided by the university or get it from a private service provider.

-Once you have received the acceptance letter from the university, it’s time to pay attention to the visa requirements.
+Once you have received the acceptance letter from the university you picked for the student exchange to USA, it’s time to pay attention to the entry requirements for USA.
 The university will provide you the DS-2019 form (Certificate of Eligibility for Exchange Visitor J-1 Status), specifying that you have been accepted.

--The print copy of the DS-2019 form provided by the relevant US university
+- The printed copy of the DS-2019 form provided by the relevant US university.

--The print copy of DS-160, along with the receipt of payment
+- The printed copy of DS-160, along with the receipt of payment.

 If the interview is successful and the officer is satisfied, you will be able to obtain your J-1 visa and begin your student exchange program in USA as soon as possible!

-Even if your passport gets expired, you can still stay with your valid US visa.
+- Even if your passport expires, you can still stay with your valid US visa.